 In their first year of school, your child will follow the Early Years Foundation Stage Curriculum.
 This is the same curriculum as your child followed at nursery, and it continues progressively through until the end of the Reception year.
 This allows for continuity during their first year of school.
 There are seven areas of learning and your child’s class teacher will plan learning opportunities to fulfil all these areas of learning by the time they leave Reception.

 Teaching Early Reading and Writing

-Your child will be taught Letters and Sounds, which is a high quality phonics programme which will teach your child how the alphabet works for reading and spelling by fostering their speaking and listening skills and developing their knowledge of how to apply the sounds to decode words for their reading and begin to use within their writing.
+Your child will be taught Letters and Sounds through Pearson Phonics Bug, which is a high quality systematic phonics programme.
+It will teach your child how the alphabet works for reading and spelling by fostering their speaking and listening skills and developing their knowledge of how to apply the sounds to decode words for their reading and begin to use within their writing.
 There are 6 phases of Letters and Sounds which your child is expected to achieve by the end of Year 2.

 Year 1 – Year 6

-All children from Year 1 to Year 6 are taught the Key Skills which are outlined in the National curriculum for Key Stage and Key Stage 2, which was updated in 2014.
-The subjects are; English, Mathematics, Science, ICT, History, Geography, Art, Design and Music, and Physical Education.
+All children from Year 1 to Year 6 are taught the knowledge and skills which are outlined in the National curriculum for Key Stage 1 and Key Stage 2.
+The subjects are; English, Mathematics, Science, ICT, History, Geography, Art, Design Technology and Music, and Physical Education.
 For each of these subjects, there is a separate page which details the curriculum - its intent, implementation across school and how we measure its impact.

-In addition to these subjects your child will be taught Religious Education, Personal, Social and Health Education, and French is taught to all children across Key Stage 2 only) as a Modern Foreign Language.
+In addition to these subjects your child will be taught Religious Education; Personal, Social and Health Education and Relationships Education, and French (Key Stage 2 only) as a Modern Foreign Language.

 Key Stage One children are taught for a minimum of 21 hours per week and Key Stage Two children for 23.5 hours per week.